Saric-Group/MembraneReviewTutorials/CookeSimulations/README.md

 - activate environment with `micromamba activate mr_cooke`

 Edit `in.lmp` to adjust membrane size and duration; small values will allow a quick check of the software but will not provide good enough measurements.
 Run the simulation `lmp -in in.lmp`.
-For long simulations, use a cluster and parallelize with `mpi`.
+For long simulations, use a cluster and parallelize LAMMPS with `mpi` according to the cluster documentation.
 Optionally, inspect trajectory with ovito by opening first the topology file `topo.data` and then using a `Load Trajectory Modifier` to load the `traj.nc` file.
+Run analysis with:
-Run analysis with `python analyze.py .`.
+ `python analyze.py .`